Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Real Data Applications

 \subsection{A\&E Emergency Service Demand}

-Following the data example of \citet{ATHANASOPOULOS201760}, we illustrate this paper's work on the \textit{Accident \& Emergency Service Demand} dataset, available from the \texttt{thief} package in R. In this dataset, a number of demand statistics of A\&E departments are recorded on a weekly basis from $2010-11-07$ to $2015-06-07$.
+Following the data example of \citet{ATHANASOPOULOS201760}, we illustrate this paper's work on the \textit{Accident \& Emergency Service Demand} dataset, available from the \texttt{thief} package in R (\citet{thief-pkg}).
+In this dataset, a number of demand statistics of A\&E departments are recorded on a weekly basis from $2010-11-07$ to $2015-06-07$.

 Before any modeling, we perform some preprocessing.
 To ensure complete observations for the hierarchy, we remove the incomplete years $2011$ and $2015$, resulting in $208$ weeks of data.
 Next, we decompose the weekly time series of interest into seasonal, trend, and remaining components using the \texttt{stl} function in R, and remove the seasonal component.
-For interpretability, we also demean the resulting non-seasonal weekly time series.

 We analyze the \textit{Total Attendances} time series and aggregate it on a monthly basis, resulting in a small hierarchy with $52$ months of data.
 The training data consists of the first $41$ months, or $164$ weeks, with the remaining data designated as test data.
 As before, we are focused on cumulative one-step-ahead forecasts at the top level of the hierarchy, which in this case would be month-by-month forecasts.
-Using automated model selection, the chosen models are $\text{ARIMA}(0,0,0)$ and $\text{ARIMA}(1,1,1)$, respectively.
+Using automated model selection and ignoring the aggregated ARIMA theory, the chosen models are $\text{ARIMA}(0,0,0)$ and $\text{ARIMA}(1,1,1)$, respectively.

 To stick to the framework of temporally aggregated ARIMA models, we fix the orders of the used models accordingly.
 This yields an $\text{ARIMA}(1,1,2)$ model for the monthly time series.
 The resulting model on the top level gives an AICc value of $406.47$ which is only around $0.6\%$ worse than the automatically selected model, hence it still seems like an appropriate model.
 Table~\ref{tab:data:ta_wool2} shows the corresponding errors.
 We observe better generability of the bottom-up approach compared to using the full covariance matrix.
 The spectral method does seem to perform quite well out-of-sample leading to similar results as the bottom-up approach.
 A common aspect is still the fact that each covariance-based reconciliation method achieves worse forecasts on the test set for the bottom level time series.